Novartis/scar/docs/Installation.rst

    .. tab:: GPU version

       .. code-block::
-         :caption: Please use ``scar-gpu`` if you have an nvidia graphics card and the corresponging driver installed
+         :caption: Please use ``scar-gpu`` if you have an nvidia graphics card and the corresponding driver installed

             conda env create -f scar-gpu.yml